NoOperatingSys/NoOperatingSystem/README.md

 # Running
 Just go see the wiki too much text here.

-*Made by an American person and a Polish person and the wonderful noOS community*
+*Made by the N operating system team*